U.S. consumer multinationals are struggling in China right now, bogged down and challenged by both Chinese rivals and geopolitical tensions.

 One such upstart is Luckin Coffee (LKNCY).

 Luckin Coffee was founded in 2017 and started out of the gate fast only to run into some serious accounting and management problems.
 After regrouping, it has resumed a torrid growth trajectory.
-The company opened 2,342 new stores, including two in Singapore in just the first quarter of this year.

 This presents investors with a classic situation.
 A dominating company such as Starbucks and two disruptive competitors growing much faster and offering cutting-edge distinctive strategies as well as lower prices.